-☐ Don’t know
+☒ Don’t know

-16. The PFAC is undertaking the following activities to ensure appropriate representation of our membership in comparison to our patient population or catchment area:
+16. The PFAC is undertaking the following activities to ensure appropriate representation of our membership in comparison to our patient population or catchment area: We do not ask our PFAC Patients and their family members their ethnicity to be involved in PFAC here.
+We do have members who are bilingual in both English/Russian and English/Spanish.
+We offer our meetings in both English and Spanish as this is the second most spoken language at the hospital.

 Section 4: PFAC Operations